ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week89/index.md

     (print (sum true false 1)))

    ```

+   - Run it with the `-g` and `-tg` options.
+Show in the report the test
+     program, the assembly output and answer from the `-g` case, and the type
+     error in the `-tg` case.
+   - Make it type-check by adding only cast expressions (leave the function
+     un-annotated).
+Show the resulting program and run it with the `-g` and
+     `-tg` cases, showing the optimizations and output.

 ## JIT-based Optimizations

-The type-based optimizations are ineffective on un-annotated functions,
+The type-based optimizations are ineffective on un-annotated functions without
-especially at the REPL when we can't infer anything about functions' types from
+casts, especially when we can't infer anything about functions' types from
 their call sites, which we may only find out about later.

 (_For the computational model you should have in mind, consider a web page,